ptomulik/testmd/README.md

 * packages are not rebuilt/reinstalled automatically when only `$build_options`
   get changed; if you need to change build options for a package, you should deinstall it before compiling the modified puppet catalog,
+* version expressions and the resulting extended versioning is not a perfect solution (and will never be probably).
+It's possible, for example, that the package lists and their versions passed from agents to `packagex` (via facts) are outdated.
+This may cause failures when puppet start to install requested packages (when the catalog is already compiled).
+The problem may persist even if an appropriate cache refresh command (`apt-get update`, for example) is invoked systematically by puppet.
+The facts are always generated before the cache is refreshed.

 ## Development